openhab/openhab-docs/configuration/items.md

 ### Label

 The label text has two purposes.
-First, this text is used to display a description of the specific item (for example, in the sitemap).
+First, this text is used to display a description of the specific Item (for example, in the Sitemap).
 Second, it can be used to format or transform the Item's state (for example, making DateTime output more readable).
 The state and format of the state is contained inside `[ ]` in the label.
 See Formatting below for more details.